skovy/skovy.dev/content/blog/separating-webpack-from-the-rails-asset-pipeline/index.md

 Pipeline manifest relied on a predictable name (eg: `bundle.js`) but with the new setup webpack is now responsible for hashing (eg: `bundle.1234567890.js`).
 Since webpack needs to do the hashing at build time we have to output the file with the hash: `bundle.1234567890.js`.
-But now we need an identical file but named `bundle.js`.
+Now there needs to be an identical file but named `bundle.js`.
 There are existing plugins that can help with copying like the [`CopyPlugin`](https://github.com/webpack-contrib/copy-webpack-plugin) but there were [issues](https://github.com/webpack-contrib/copy-webpack-plugin/issues/15)